Beachborough

-Beachborough is a hamlet WNW of Folkestone in Kent, England.
+Beachborough is a hamlet Northwest of Folkestone in Kent, England.
 It lies south of Etchinghill on a minor cross-country route.
 At the 2011 Census the population of the hamlet was included in the civil parish of Newington.

 The hamlet forms a part of Beachborough Manor, which became a small landed estate.
-Brockman and Drake-Brockman families, then by other families, among whom were briefly the Markham (baronets)Markham baronets, who used Beachborough as their territorial affiliation, when awarded their title in 1911.
+Brockman and Drake-Brockman families, then by other families, among whom were briefly the Markham baronets, who used Beachborough as their territorial affiliation, when awarded their title in 1911.